 Ms. Billon is a career marketing and advertising professional, whose 30 year career recently culminated at Kraft Foods, Inc. Kraft was one of the first consumer products companies to fully embrace integrated marketing communication planning, and Rita benefited from this leadership through participation in groundbreaking and innovative approaches in this field.

 Ms. Billon understands the consumer demand for more organic food, evidenced by the changes in the competitive set in a number of her former employer food product categories, as well as voiced by grocery retailers.
 Ms. Billon is a graduate of DePaul University and a long time resident of the Wicker Park neighborhood of Chicago.
 Ms. Billon enjoys cooking—mostly vegetarian and organic—which supports her active lifestyle.

 Claire Mesesan, Communications Manager

 Claire completed her bachelor’s degrees in Philosophy and French from Loyola University Chicago in 2014.
-Within philosophy, Claire gravitated toward the field of environmental ethics; this culminated in writing an independently designed thesis analyzing the socio-political and economic effects of alternative organic agriculture practices in Cuba.
+Within philosophy, Claire gravitated toward intersections between social and political philosophy and environmental/agricultural ethics.
 After graduation, Claire spent a year in Madison, WI working as an AmeriCorps Farm-to-School educator.
-There, she taught elementary school children about food – how it grows, who grows it, and how it gets from the farm to our table.

-She is thrilled to join Iroquois Valley Farms as Communications Manager, where her work contributes to creating a more sustainable, just, and empowering food system.
+At Iroquois Valley Farms, Claire’s work centers around communicating the company’s impacts across audiences.
+She is passionate about creating a more sustainable, just, and empowering food system.
 Claire resides in Rogers Park where she spends her free time creating urban garden spaces and art.